d99kris/nmail/README.md

     0 = no pre-fetching, messages are retrieved when viewed 1 = pre-fetching of currently selected message
-    2 = pre-fetching of all messages in current folder view
+    2 = pre-fetching of all messages in current folder view (default) 3 = pre-fetching of all messages in all folders, i.e. full sync

 Troubleshooting